felipeerias/scrollbar-gutter-explainer/README.md

 The `scrollbar-gutter` CSS property (defined in [CSS Overflow L4](https://www.w3.org/TR/css-overflow-4/)) gives control to Web authors over the presence of scrollbar gutters separately from the ability to control the presence of scrollbars provided by the `overflow` property.

-This allows authors to avoid layout changes when the content size changes, while also avoiding ugly visuals when scrolling isn't needed.
+This allows authors to avoid layout changes when the content size changes, while also avoiding unwanted visuals when scrolling isn't needed.

 ## Background